CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.1-Network/lab3.1-network.md

     key            = "terraform.labs.tfstate"
     dynamodb_table = "terraform-state-lock"
   }
-  required_version = "~> 0.15.0"
+  required_version = "> 1.0.0"
 }
 ```

-2. Add a provider block to configure the AWS provider.
-The configuration specifies the AWS region into which we will create our infrastructure, as well as declares some common tags to associate to all created resources.
+2. Add a provider block to configure the GCP provider.
+The configuration specifies the GCP region into which we will create our infrastructure, as well as declares some common tags to associate to all created resources.

 ```
 provider "aws" {